aymannajim/an_jobBlips/README.md

 # **Create Job-Based Blips easily!** [an_jobBlips]
 **[Working for both ESX & QBCore]**

+# Features
+- You can create blips with the ability to show/hide for specific jobs
+- Blips will update when your job is updated
+- Supports both ESX and QBCore
+- Easy-to-Configure!

+# Dependencies
+- ESX 1.1+ or QBCore

+## Configuration
 ### You will find everything you need in `config.lua`
 > You can add as many blips with as many jobs as you like in the following way: